Skip to main content

 Operation N pondjs (ms) pond-ts (ms) Speedup

-pondjs routes rate() through the Pipeline. pond-ts walks the array once, computing deltas in place.
+pondjs routes rate() through the Pipeline. pond-ts walks the column once, computing deltas in place.

 Fill